-The preferred way to get ahold of me or your TA outside of drop-in help hours is via Canvas message or direct email from your official UF email account.
+The preferred way to get ahold of me outside of drop-in help hours is via Canvas message or direct email from your official UF email account.
 You can expect a response within 24 hours on weekdays in most cases.
-Emails from outside providers, like Gmail, are not considered secure and will be deleted to protect student privacy.
+Emails from outside providers like Gmail are not considered secure under UF's interpretation of the Family Educational Rights and Privacy Act (FERPA) and will be deleted to protect student privacy.